matthewgarrison/Reddit-probability-bot/README.md

 * `--rl N`: if a roll is lower than N, it is rerolled, and the previous roll is discarded (ie. rerolls)

-* `--rl N`: if a roll is eqyal to N, it is rerolled, and the previous roll is discarded
+* `--rl N`: if a roll is equal to N, it is rerolled, and the previous roll is discarded

 * `--rl N`: if a roll is higher than N, it is rerolled, and the previous roll is discarded